TianyuCheng/Rlanet-Renderer/README.md

 + GLSL for GPU shader

-+ CEGUI for GUI rendering and OpenGL context
++ Qt for GUI and OpenGL context

 + CMake for Project Management